Mother sues Donegal council over Buncrana pier tragedy

-Louise James, the woman who lost her partner and four members of her family in the Buncrana pier tragedy in March 2016, has launched a legal action seeking damages from Donegal County Council.
+Louise James, the woman who lost her partner and four members of her family in the Buncrana pier tragedy in March 2016, has launched a legal action seeking damages from Donegal County Council, writes Joyce Fegan.

 Ms James, in a civil suit, has filed a personal injury action, naming the council as a defendant.